mekanika/qe/Readme.md

 Query envelopes are lists/arrays of fields with significant ordering and a maximum length of 12.
 Each position is described by a field detailed below.

 _Qe_ in this spec are explained by being shown in a deserialised 'object hash' format for ease of comprehension.
-Object hashes _ARE NOT_ Query envelopes.
+Object hashes _ARE NOT_ Query envelopes, but may be collapsed to _Qe_.

+For clarity, all fields are singular, never plural.

 The structure of a Query envelope is described below, according to: